rbaz/AspNet-3Layers-Architecture/README.md

  Asp.Net 3Layers Architecture with a cascading dropdownlist

-Asp Net MVC
+# Asp Net MVVM
 This is a demo, to implements a web api in 3 layers with C# (dotnet) and Entity Framework using Repository pattern and SQL Server 2017 Database.
+I implement too in in the frontend a cascading DropdownList using jQuey/JavaScrip.

 # Architecture (Layers)
 .Service - Layer responsible for responsible for business rules.